cristosal/orm/README.md

 ## Usage

-Here is a simple example how to insert and update structs
+Here is a simple example of insert, update, and find one

 ```go
 package main